spickermann/deep_hash_transformer/README.md

 In opposite to the ActiveSupport's `deep_transform_keys` method `deep_transform_keys` is the `DeepHashTransformer` able to transform keys in hashes that are stored in nested arrays, for example a structure like this `{ foo: [{ bar: 1 }, { bar: 2 }] }`

-A good use-case might be the transformation of a JSON API style hash (dasherized string keys) the was returned by an API to a hash that follows common Ruby idioms (symbolized underscore keys), see [Complex Example](#complex-example) below.
+A good use-case might be the transformation of a JSON API style hash (dasherized string keys) that was returned by an API to a hash that follows common Ruby idioms (symbolized underscore keys), see [Complex Example](#complex-example) below.

 [![License MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/spickermann/deep_hash_transformer/blob/main/MIT-LICENSE)
 [![Gem Version](https://badge.fury.io/rb/deep_hash_transformer.svg)](https://badge.fury.io/rb/deep_hash_transformer)